nenuadrian/swift-2D-tile-real-world-map-gps-game/README.md

 For LAT 37.785834 LON -122.406417 that means tiles around x in range 10483 to 10555 and y in range 25320 to 25335

 The planet is split into tiles, where level 16 means about 611 meters per tile.

+An in-depth explanation has been saved and attached in web-maps-cartography-guide.pdf

 You can find formulas for these computations on the web and in index.php